 Furthermore, on 22 September 2021, the European Commission published a proposed directive on the recovery and resolution of insurance undertakings (proposal for a Directive of the European Parliament and of the Council establishing a framework for the recovery and resolution of insurance and reinsurance undertakings and amending Directives 2002/47/EC, 2004/25/EC, 2009/138/EC, (EU) 2017/1132 and Regulations (EU) No 1094/2010 and (EU) No 648/2012) (the IRRD).
-The Council and the European Parliament reached provisional agreement on the proposed IRRD on 24 January 2024, following which the language of the proposed IRRD will be finalised.
-The proposed IRRD is similar to a directive applicable to the recovery and resolution of banks in Europe.
-If adopted in its current form, it would provide for (i) a variety of planning and preventative measures to minimise the likelihood of insurance undertakings requiring public financial support and (ii) for the initiation of resolution procedures for insurance undertakings that are failing or likely to fail, where there is no prospect that private sector alternatives or supervisory measures can avert failure.
-The proposed IRRD provides, in case of resolution, for the application of a number of resolution tools, including in particular the write-down and conversion tool, which would allow resolution authorities to write down or convert to equity capital instruments and certain liabilities of insurance undertakings, generally in inverse order of their ranking in liquidation, so that the tool would apply first to equity instruments, then Tier 1 own funds, then Tier 2 own funds, and then to other instruments with a higher ranking in liquidation.
+On 27 July 2022, several amendments to the proposal were published.
+The Council and the European Parliament reached provisional agreement on the proposed IRRD on 14 December 2023, which the Committee on Economic and Monetary Affairs approved on 29 January 2024.
+On 5 November 2024, the Council adopted the IRRD.
+The directive has been published in the EU's Official Journal on 8 January 2025 and entered into force on 28 January 2025.
+The new rules will be applicable two years after their entry into force.
+The IRRD needs to be transposed into Dutch law by 29 January 2027, which will lead to amendments of the IRRA and the resolution tools provided thereunder.
+The IRRD is similar to a directive applicable to the recovery and resolution of banks in Europe and provides for (i) a variety of planning and preventative measures to minimise the likelihood of insurance undertakings requiring public financial support and (ii) for the initiation of resolution procedures for insurance undertakings that are failing or likely to fail, where there is no prospect that private sector alternatives or supervisory measures can avert failure.
+The IRRD provides, in case of resolution, for the application of a number of resolution tools, including in particular the write-down and conversion tool, which would allow resolution authorities to write down or convert to equity capital instruments and certain liabilities of insurance undertakings, generally in inverse order of their ranking in liquidation, so that the tool would apply first to equity instruments, then Tier 1 own funds, then Tier 2 own funds, and then to other instruments with a higher ranking in liquidation.

-If the provisions dedicated to write-down or conversion within the proposed IRRD are adopted in their current form, the write-down or conversion power could result in the full (i.e. to zero) or partial write down or conversion to equity (or other instruments) of outstanding debt securities of the relevant Subordinated Notes if the Group were to experience financial or liquidity difficulty and be failing or likely to fail.
-In addition, if the Group's financial condition deteriorates, or is perceived to deteriorate, the existence of these powers could cause the market value and/or the liquidity of the relevant Subordinated Notes to decline more rapidly than would be the case in the absence of such powers.
+When the provisions dedicated to write-down or conversion within the IRRD are adopted, the write-down or conversion power could result in the full (i.e. to zero) or partial write down or conversion to equity (or other instruments) of the Notes if the Group were to experience financial or liquidity difficulty and be failing or likely to fail.
+In addition, if the Group's financial condition deteriorates, or is perceived to deteriorate, the existence of these powers could cause the market value and/or the liquidity of the Notes to decline more rapidly than would be the case in the absence of such powers.

-Normal insolvency proceedings will remain the alternative path for the whole or parts of a (re)insurer that cannot be resolved, and the proposed IRRD provides for a no creditor worse off principle, the exact extent of which remains to be determined.
+Normal insolvency proceedings will remain the alternative path for the whole or parts of a (re)insurer that cannot be resolved, and the IRRD provides for a no creditor worse off principle, the exact extent of which remains to be determined.

-The application of any measures described above, and the IRRD, when adopted and implemented, would have a material adverse effect on the Issuer's and the Group's business, financial position and results of operations.
+The application of any measures described above, and the IRRD, when implemented, would have a material adverse effect on the Issuer's and the Group's business, financial position and results of operations.